-Kafka - Files Streaming
+Kafka - File Streaming

 This sample demonstrates how to deal with raw binary contents and large messages, to transfer some files through Kafka.